 April 5, 2017

-By Richard J. Scott, Counsel at McInnes Cooper,
+By Richard Scott, QC, Former Lawyer at McInnes Cooper

 The new N.B.
 Lobbyists’ Registration Act took effect April 1, 2017.
 The Act defines who a lobbyist is, what activities constitute “lobbying”, requires “lobbyists” to submit returns to the Province – and makes failure to comply with the Act an offence.
 If you are caught by the definition of “lobbyist” under the new Act, register now; if you’re using a “lobbyist” in N.B., make sure you use a registered one.